Parallel faceted imaging in radio interferometry via proximal splitting (Faceted HyperSARA): I. Algorithm and simulations: Prior model and objective function

 \subsection{Wide-band inverse problem}

-Wide-band RI imaging consists in estimating unknown radio images of the sky over $\nband$ frequency channels.
-Focusing on intensity imaging, and assuming a small field of view on the celestial sphere, each pair of antennae probes, at each observation frequency, a Fourier component of the sky surface brightness.
-The Fourier mode is given by the projection of the corresponding baseline in the plane perpendicular to the line of sight, in units of the observation wavelength~\citep{Thompson2007}.
-The collection of data (called visibilities) from all baselines accumulated over the whole duration of observation provides an incomplete coverage of the 2D Fourier plane (also called $uv$-plane) of the image of interest.
-The RI measurements can be modeled for each frequency channel index $l \in \{1, \dotsc, \nband \}$ as~\citep{Abdulaziz2016,Abdulaziz2019}
+Wide-band RI imaging consists in estimating unknown radio images over $\nband$ frequency channels.
+Focusing on intensity imaging and assuming a small field of view on the celestial sphere, at a given frequency, each pair of antennas acquires a noisy Fourier component of the sky surface brightness, called a visibility.
+The associated Fourier mode (also called $uv$-point) is given by the projection of the corresponding baseline, expressed in units of the observation wavelength, {onto} the plane perpendicular to the line of sight~\citep{Thompson2007}.
+The collection of the sensed Fourier modes, accumulated from the baselines over the whole duration of the observation provides an incomplete coverage of the 2D Fourier plane (also called $uv$-plane) of the image of interest.
+The RI measurements can be modeled for each frequency channel indexed by $l \in \{1, \dotsc, \nband \}$ as~\citep{Abdulaziz2016,Abdulaziz2019} \begin{linenomath}